adrianarotaru/personal-website/_posts/2022-02-19-first-takes-as-an-adulthood.md

   - career
   - values
 ---
 *Note: I wrote this piece in a spur of a moment while I was waiting for a friend at the Columbus Circle Mall, New York.
-They might sound entitled and judgemental, but I decided to not appease their scolding flavor and leave them in their raw honest form.
-Re-reading them, reminds me of how my views of the world have changed in a single year.*
+I might sound entitled and judgemental, but I decided to not appease its scolding demeanor and leave these thoughts in their raw honest form.
+Re-reading them, reminds me just how much my views have changed over time.*

 Time before money
 ======